 Class Teacher: Miss Thomas

-Teaching Assistants: Mrs Jung, Mr Rickard and Mrs Thomas
+Teaching Assistants: Mrs Causebrook, Mr Rickard and Mrs Thomas

-Click to download the Year 5 curriculum: Year 5 curriculum letter spring 2017
+Click to download the Year 5 curriculum: Year 5 Curriculum Letter Autumn 2017

 Have a look below to see what we have been up to!